elaforge/karya/doc/performance.md

 change their behaviour when they notice they are being derived in lilypond mode.
 Which is which is just a question of code modularity.
 Other calls exist only to emit lilypond.
-The library of lilypond-specific calls is in 'Derive.Call.Lily', and are in the 'Derive.Call.Module.ly' module.
+The library of lilypond-specific calls is in 'Derive.C.Lily', and are in the 'Derive.Call.Module.ly' module.
 You can search for them [call doc](calls.html) with `m:ly`.

 <img align=right width=180 src="img/example-tracks.png">